 Chagrin Valley shampoo bars

-To get started, I suggest the Help Me Choose section, here, where shampoo bars are organized according to hair type with the caveat that it might take several tries before you find a good match.
-That's why the Chagrin website suggests customers try the sample-sized bars, first.
+To get started, I suggest the Help Me Choose section, here, which organizes shampoo bars according to hair type, with the caveat that it might take several tries before you find a good match.
+That's why their website suggests customers purchase sample-sized bars, first.
 And I agree.
-That being said, though, my favorite Chagrin Valley shampoo bar is Extra Honey Beer.
-But your hair might prefer a different one.
-So, in my opinion, making the effort to peruse their site for natural hair care tips is time well spent.
+That being said, though, my favorite shampoo bar is Extra Honey Beer.
+But your hair might like something else.
+So, in my opinion, it's a good idea to peruse their site for natural hair care tips before placing your first order.

-Conditioners, oils and dry shampoo
+Conditioners, oils and dry shampoos

 Deodorants, powders, scrubs and other skin-care products

 The only products in this category I've sampled are the deodorants.
 And the Coconut Stick deodorants are my favorites because they work, and I don't get deodorant all over my fingers!
 Also, the container is compostable.
 All five varieties are made with organic oils, butters, powders and essential oils.
 Another thing I like about them is that even though they contain baking soda, these don't irritate my skin.